vanessavargas/vanessavargas/README.md

 ## Hi guys!
 I'm Vanessa Vargas! ✨

-A student enthusiast and passionate about technology!!
+A enthusiast and passionate about technology!!
-- I’m currently learning JavaScript, ReactJS, TypeScript and NodeJS;
+- I’m studying JavaScript, ReactJS, TypeScript and NodeJS;
-- I'm have a degree in a System Information and a graduate in MBA of Project and Agile Methodologies.
+- I'm have a degree in a System Information and a graduate in Project and Agile Methodologies.

 <div>
   <a href="https://github.com/VanessaVargas">